RagnarB83/ash-documentation/docs/basics.rst

 **subash**:
 This script is written for the SLURM queuing system.
-To use, one needs to change the name of the queue, default walltime, name of local scratch location on each node.
+To use, one needs to change the name of the queue, default walltime, name of local scratch location on each node in the first lines of the script below.
 Also one needs provide the path to an environment-file that configures the ASH environment (PYTHONPATH, PATH, LD_LIBRARY_PATH etc.).
 If you set up ASH using the Conda instructions `Conda <https://ash.readthedocs.io/en/latest/setup.html#b1-semi-automatic-miniconda-setup-easiest>`_ you should have a file in the ASH directory: /path/to/ash/set_environment_ash.sh